SummaryRead the full fact sheet

 Allergy testing for asthma

-Skin prick tests are performed at your doctor's office or medical clinic.
-The doctor puts small dabs of different allergen solutions, such as pollen extract, along your arm.
-Then the doctor slightly pricks the skin underneath with a needle.
-If you are allergic to the allergen the skin swells or develops a welt.
+Skin prick tests are performed at your doctor's office or medical clinic, or by an allergy specialist.
+Small amounts of different allergen solutions, such as pollen extract, are pricked into your skin along your arm or on your back.
+If you are sensitised to the allergen the skin swells or develops a welt.

 These skin and blood tests are not conclusive in determining asthma triggers.
-Just because your skin and blood reacts to the allergen, doesn't mean your lungs will too.
+Just because your skin and blood react to an allergen, doesn't mean your lungs will too.
 Think of these tests as a helpful starting point.
 Tests such as these should only ever be performed under the guidance of a doctor or allergy specialist.